-In general, we all agree that our brain is an incredible and underrated organ.
-But so is the gut!
+In general, we all agree that our brain is an incredible and underestimated organ.
+However, so is the gut!
 Have you ever had butterflies in your stomach when you are in love, nervous, stressed?
 Why do we have this visceral feeling in our belly, and not in our heart or feet?
 This is because the intestine also “communicates”!
-Indeed, the brain and the intestine talk to each other!
+Indeed, the brain and the gut talk to each other!

 But what effect can the brain have on your digestion?